New and improved bounds on the contextuality degree of multi-qubit configurations: Methodology

 \section{Methodology}

 This section details the algorithms and programs that we propose to generate quantum configurations and evaluate their degree of contextuality.
-All our programs are written in C language because it is faster and more accessible than the Magma language of the previous implementation~\cite{DHGMS22}.
+All our programs are written in C language because it is faster and more accessible than the Magma language of the previous implementation~\cite[]{DHGMS22}.
 The algorithm for generating perpsets and hyperbolic and elliptic quadrics is presented in~\cite{DHGMS22}, but we now implement it in C language.
-This algorithm consists of first generating all the lines, and then selecting among them the ones belonging to a given perpset or quadric.
+This algorithm consists of first generating all the lines and then selecting among them the ones belonging to a given perpset or quadric.

 For the generation of totally isotropic subspaces, including lines and generators, we propose a more efficient algorithm than in~\cite{DHGMS22}, detailed in~\Cref{subspaceAlgoSec}.
-The approach we propose to check contextuality and compute the contextuality degree is to use a SAT solver, as detailed in~\Cref{cdeg2SATsec}.
+The approach we propose to check contextuality (\Cref{contextualOrNotSATsec}) and compute the contextuality degree (\Cref{,cdeg2SATsec}) is to use a SAT solver.